 All components of the end-point assessment will be conducted in English.

 Apprentices may be assessed in British Sign Language where it is permitted for the purpose of reasonable adjustment.

-Further information on special considerations and reasonable adjustments can be found in our Standard Support policy and Special Considerations and Reasonable Adjustments policy.
+Further information on special considerations and reasonable adjustments can be found in our Special Considerations and Reasonable Adjustments policy.